Nef cycles on some hyperkahler fourfolds: Preliminaries

 \subsection{Specialization of effective cycles}

-In the proof of Theorem 1, we will need a certain semi-continuity result for effective cycles.
-This result may be known to experts, but we include it here for the convenience of the reader and future reference.
+In the proof of Theorem \ref{mainthm}, we will need a certain semi-continuity result for effective cycles.
+This result is likely well-known to experts, but we include it here for the convenience of the reader and for future reference.

 \X{\mathcal X} \Y{\mathcal Y}